-This paper investigates the concentration and dispersion forces of economic activity to balance human and ecological well-being in tropical forests.
-We formalize these forces in a multi-sector spatial model, which we estimate with detailed georeferenced data from major river basins in the Peruvian Amazon and plausibly exogenous variation in Amazon river networks.
-Counterfactual simulations demonstrate that, in the presence of density externalities, combining transport infrastructure investments and protection policies can simultaneously achieve higher welfare, lower deforestation, and less natural resource depletion.
-This paper also emphasizes that such a win-win outcome of welfare and ecosystem conservation can be achieved subject to careful spatial targeting of both types of policy interventions.
+How can we design policies that improve both tropical forest conservation and local populations' welfare?
+This paper argues that this question turns on the direction and magnitude of density externalities in agricultural production, forest clearing, and natural resource extraction.
+We formalize these forces in a multi-sector spatial model, which we estimate with high-resolution georeferenced data from major river basins in the Peruvian Amazon and plausibly exogenous variation in the structure of river networks.
+In the presence of these density externalities, combining transport infrastructure investments and protection policies can simultaneously achieve higher welfare, lower deforestation, and less natural resource depletion.
+We also emphasize that such a win-win outcome of welfare and ecosystem conservation can be achieved subject to careful spatial targeting of both types of policy interventions.
+This paper concludes that policies that spread the agglomeration benefits more evenly across space and consolidate congestion forces into a more compact space are desirable to the environment.